 Volunteer Service Policy

-Participation as a volunteer on an Allinace for Water Efficiency (AWE) advisory committee or workgroup provides an opportunity for members to influence work considered by the AWE Board of Directors, network with professional associates, and serve the profession.
+Participation as a volunteer on an Alliance for Water Efficiency (AWE) advisory committee or workgroup provides an opportunity for members to influence work considered by the AWE Board of Directors, network with professional associates, and serve the profession.
 AWE knows that volunteers have many demands on their time.
 AWE appreciates their willingness to use part of that time to serve the mission of AWE.

 Definitions